-Indian Army TES 54 Entry for January 2026 Batch: भारतीय सेना TES-54 भर्ती नोटिफिकेशन जारी, 12वीं पास 12 जून तक करें आवेदन - Net Indian
+Indian Army TES 54 Entry for January 2026 Batch - 12th pass candidates can apply by 12th June! - Net News

 Indian Army TES 54 Entry for January 2026 Batch

-All those candidates who have passed the 12th and now want to join the Indian Defense sector through the Standing Commission can complete the TES 54 January 2026 Batch application process under the Indian Service’s 10 2 Technical Admission Scheme and can ensure their TES entry 2026 appointment by receiving technical training in the army after 12th.
+All those candidates who have passed the 12th and now want to join the Indian Defense sector through the Standing Commission can complete the Indian Army TES 54 Entry Batch application process under the Indian Service’s 10 2 Technical Admission Scheme and can ensure their TES entry 2026 appointment by receiving technical training in the army after 12th.

 As we said, the Indian Army Technical Entry Scheme is organized by the Indian Army every year.
 For the year 2025, the TES 54 Indian Army registration process has started in this course, in which 90 candidates are being invited.
 These candidates are included in the Indian Army under the Technical Entrance Scheme, where they are provided by the training service of graduation level after which they are provided permanent appointment in the army itself.